stuij/gba-llvm-devkit/README.md

 # Examples

 The distribution package comes with a couple of examples.

-Two very basic ones to just test compiling a GBA program with C and C++.
+Two very basic ones to just test compiling a GBA program with C and C++ and another basic one, called `ubsan`, triggers an undefined behaviour sanitizer.

-The `slides` example is a poor-persons integration test of sorts, which uses Tonc, Apex Audio System and Grit.
+A more involved one is the `slides` example, which is a poor-persons integration test of sorts, which uses Tonc, Apex Audio System and Grit.

 If the GBA_LLVM environmental variable is set, the examples will use this to find the root of the toolchain.
 If not set, the examples will use the relative